A history of the Film Farm

 For a decade, the Independent Imaging Retreat has initiated and enhanced the work of local, national and international independent filmmakers and has expanded the traditions of experimental filmmaking in Canada.

-Screenings of participants’ films have taken place at the MIX Festival in New York City; Cinematheque Ontario in Toronto; the Other Cinema in San Francisco, California; Blinding Light in Vancouver, the Saskatchewan Film Pool; the Kiasma Museum of Contemporary Art in Helsinki, Finland; the LUX in London, England (2002); the Trivandrum Film Festival in India (2003); and at the Fabulous Festival of Fringe Film in collaboration with the Durham Regional Art Gallery in rural Durham, Ontario (2003).
+Screenings of participants’ films have taken place at Lux in London (2015 & 2002), Pleasure Dome in Toronto (2015), WYNDX in Wimmipeg (2014), the MIX Festival in New York City; Cinematheque Ontario in Toronto; the Other Cinema in San Francisco, California; Blinding Light in Vancouver, the Saskatchewan Film Pool; the Kiasma Museum of Contemporary Art in Helsinki, Finland; the Trivandrum Film Festival in India (2003); and at the Fabulous Festival of Fringe Film in collaboration with the Durham Regional Art Gallery in rural Durham, Ontario (2003).